basisproject/basisproject.github.io/faq.md

 Ownership is an interesting concept.

-If you own a property in the United States, I would argue you actually own the title for use of your property, not the property itself.
+If you own a property in the United States, it could be argued you actually own the *title for use* of your property, not the property itself.
 You cannot dig a mine on your own property without state approval.
 You cannot build a 1000ft tall structure without state approval.
 If the state or federal government wants to build a railroad track through your house, they can force you off your land.
 In essence, in the United States (and likely other countries), property is owned jointly between cities, counties, states, and the nation.
 You own a title of use of your property, but you do not own the property itself.
 Ownership is a misnomer.

 For our purposes, use of property would be much the same.
-Although the region, and therefor the community, would own houses and apartments, your use of that property would be like it would be if you "owned" property in the US.
+Although the community would own houses and apartments, your use of that property would be like it would be if you "owned" property in the US.
 You can make improvements to the house you're occupying.
 You can take out walls or build additions.
 You can park your 25 year old station wagon in your front yard.
 Even though you didn't "buy" the property, you are afforded the same privileges as if you did in the market system.
 The only tangible difference between this and the market system is that usage is based off of need (availability and waitlisting), rather than market forces.

+It's important to note that there's no pre-defined system of property management baked into Basis.
+Some housing companies might be more permissive and let you paint your house black with green polkadots.
+Other housing companies might be HOA hellscapes that want the houses, lawns, cars, streets, and sky in the neighborhood to all be beige.
+People are free to decide how their communities operate.

 ## How would shared housing like apartments work?

-Apartments would be "in-use" by multiple members of the region and therefor would be managed by those who are in use of it.
-There would be no regionally-assigned landlord or owner, but rather the tenants would decide amongst themselves how to manage the property.
+Apartments would be "in-use" by multiple members of the system and therefor would be managed by those who are in use of it.
+There would be no state-assigned landlord or owner, but rather the tenants would decide amongst themselves how to manage the property.

 Do they elect one of themselves to be an ongoing maintenance person?
 Do they take turns managing the property?
 Split up duties?
 Hire an outside maintenance company?
 Let everything decay into squalor?
 It's up to the people occupying the property to decide how it will be managed.

 ## Who decides who gets to live where?

 The communities that act as stewards of various resources (such as housing) would be responsible for determining how those resources are distributed to their members.
 There is no one-size-fits-all method to figuring out usage of shared resources.
+They might automate it such that it's on a first-come, first-serve basis.
+They might want to match families with houses that have the correct amount of bedrooms.
+They might use a lottery system.

+And yes, they might give the best properties to their cousins.
+However, all decisions about use of property are transparent and open to scrutiny of the community.

 ## Where do companies get the money to pay workers and buy things?